Top US-China exchanges since Biden took office

 June 18 (Reuters) - U.S. Secretary of State Antony Blinken began two days of talks in Beijing on Sunday, the highest-ranking U.S. official to visit China since President Joe Biden took office in January 2021.

-Below is a list of some of other high level U.S.-China exchanges during Biden's term.
+Below is a list of some high-level U.S.-China exchanges during Biden's term.

 BIDEN-XI PHONE CALL - Feb.
 10, 2021